Top Ten Mistakes Home Sellers Make

 Prices have stopped declining.
 For some homeowners this can be a great time to sell.
 Just make sure you avoid the top ten mistakes home sellers make.
 Click here to request your Las Vegas Home Value Report.

 Debbie Drummond is a top Las Vegas Realtor.
-She and her partner, Michael Petit specialize in the Las Vegas Luxury Home and high rise market.
+She specializes in the Las Vegas Luxury Home and high-rise market.
 Considering buying or selling your Las Vegas home?
-Call (702)354-6900 or email [email protected]
+Call (702)354-6900 or email [email protected].